Margeli/AppVeyor/README.md

 <img src="WebPageAssets/captura11.png" alt="hi" class="inline">

-Another useful feature that AppVeyor provides is Notification, every time a built is done it will notificate through the channels that you prefer, the most common are Email, Slack..
+Another useful feature that AppVeyor provides is _Notification_, every time a built is done it will notificate through the channels that you prefer, the most common are Email, Slack..
 There, you can select when it has to notificates you.
 Whether the built has been upload succesfully or it failed, or both.

 <img src="WebPageAssets/captura12.png" alt="hi" class="inline">